bharatag01/notes/unique_id_generation.md

 **Functional**

-1) create an id when requested. so it is individual service which cretaes the id who ever service requested. it should be integer id. increasing id. it should be 64 bit long. it should be random because if public id are consecutive so it should easy to predict the id sequence.
+1) create an id when requested. so it is individual service which cretaes the id who ever service requested. it should be integer not string it should be 64 bit long. increasing id.  if public id are consecutive so it should easy to predict the id sequence. it should no be random also like 1 2 41 then 30 not correct because when we write the data so we have to move 30 before 41 so writes will slow. because in db it stored in increasing order.

 **Non functional**